KuronoaScarlet/FoW-Research/README.md

 ## Description
 The objective of this project is to offer an easy and simple to understand solution on the implementation of a fog of war system on a tile-based map.

-Click [here]() to download the latest release, which provides an executable with the final result and two projects, the one containing the exercises and the one containing the solutions.
+Click [here]() to download the latest release, which provides two projects, the one containing the exercises and the one containing the solutions.
 You can also download the [source code](https://github.com/KuronoaScarlet/ResearchFogOfWar/archive/refs/heads/master.zip).

+### Controls
+- WASD: Movement
+- R: Reset Fog

 ## About Me
 CITM student, I hope one day to be part of the development of an important game development project.
 In the meantime, you can follow my work from the following links!